What is feline injection site sarcoma?

-- Pennsylvania made the rabies compulsory in 1987.
+- Pennsylvania made the rabies vaccination compulsory in 1987.

 - In 1987 the rabies vaccine became compulsory in Pennsylvania.

 The exact incidence now thought to be less than 1 per 10,000 per doses of vaccine.
-Rabies and FeLV are most common vaccines associated with injection site sarcoma; however, any vaccine, and in fact injection (such as a microchip, or long-term antibiotics or corticosteroids) can cause an injection site sarcoma.
+Rabies and FeLV are the most common vaccines associated with injection site sarcoma; however, any vaccine, and in fact injection (such as a microchip, or long-term antibiotics or corticosteroids) can cause an injection site sarcoma.